DavesCodeMusings/esp/README.md

 The wifi connection process is a little more robust than typical examples and features a connection timeout with status shown on the OLED.

+Screen saver and screen wake-up functionality can serve as an example of GPIO and timer-based interrupt handling.